Click HERE to save the tutorial to Pinterest!

 Ravens are large, sleek, black birds.
-If you would like to draw this lovely animal, follow this simple, step-by-step tutorial in order to draw a raven quickly and easily.
+If you would like to draw this lovely animal, follow this simple, step-by-step tutorial in order to draw a crow quickly and easily.

 You will not need any special tools for this drawing project.
 You need only a piece of paper and a writing implement, such as a pen, pencil, or marker.